AlexQ6/Mern-project-part-A/README.md

 ## User Stories

 ### Content management system (Admin UI)
+- As an admin I want to be able to
+  - see and edit all website content from one place, so it is easier to manage
+  -

 ### Ordering and payment system (Stripe and Paypal API)
 ### Contact form
 ### social media integration